HaiyuWu/SOTA-Face-Recognition-Train-and-Test/README.md

   <!--te-->

 ## Environment
-I suggest to use Anaconda to better control the environments
+I suggest you to use Anaconda to better control the environments
 ```
 conda create -n fr_training python=3.8
 conda activate fr_training